jgpestana/software-bounty-program/bounties/Reduce_compilation_time.md

 - Uniformity of image compression library for PNG mostly.
 - Deleting library 'compile' com.google.android.gms: play-services: 6/5/87 '' in fermat-android-core.

-These changes are not automatic, must be manually applied.
+These changes are not automatic, they must be manually applied.
 **Local editing fields in IDE Android Studio 1.5.1:**

 - File -> Others Settings -> Default Settings.